UNStats/website/site/content/posts/why-a-world-data-forum.md

 village in Northern Mozambique in the late 1990s as part of my academic research.
 I collected and analysed the data, and when I had finished with it, I put the 400 or so paper surveys in boxes (which I still have!) and put them in a cupboard.
-That was fairly typical for the times – a world where the collectors and users of data were the same, and where data sharing and re-use were the exception, not the rule.
+That was fairly typical for the times--a world where the collectors and users of data were the same, and where data sharing and re-use were the exception, not the rule.